Wheel Setback

 The center of a crowned road is higher than its shoulder.

 Check the vehicle manufacturer's specifications for a built-in setback to compensate for road design and crowning.
 Designed for water drainage, the center or dome of a crowned road is higher than its shoulders.
 A vehicle with an even setback drifts towards the shoulder of the road.
-Manufacturers compensate for this drift by setting the wheel closer to the crown of the road back, slightly further than the other.
+Some manufacturers compensate for this drift with wheel setback.